Introduction to coherent quantization: Coherent maps and their quantization

 Hence, we deduce that $\Gamma(A)$ is a unitary linear operator.
 Conversely, assume that $\Gamma(A)$ is a unitary linear operator.
 Then we get $AA^*=1$ and also $A^*A=1$, which means that $A$ is unitary. \epf

 The quantization map is important as it reduces many computations with coherent operators in the quantum space of $Z$ to computations in the coherent space $Z$ itself.
 By Theorem \ref{t.Gamma2}, large semigroups of coherent maps $A$ produce large semigroups of coherent operators $\Gamma(A)$, which may make complex calculations much more tractable.
-Coherent spaces with many coherent maps are often associated with symmetric spaces in the sense of differential geometry.
-In this case, the linear differential operators can be coherently quantized, too, through weak-* limits of suitable linear combinations of operators of the form $\Gamma(A)$.
-This yields quantization procedures for Lie algebras defined by coherent differential operators on coherent spaces.
-Details will be given in \sca{Neumaier \& Ghaani Farashahi} \cite{NeuF.cohQQ}.